luvsharma19/api-testing/README.md

 # Testing framework created using Python for functional testing of REST APIs.

 ## Get started with writing API tests in a easy and simplified way.
-No boiler plate code required.
+No boilerplate code required.

 This testing framework created using python make it simple to write and  maintain tests for REST APIs without worrying about writing extra boilerplate code.